Damages in Gas and Electricity Arbitrations

 With a direct estimate, it may be possible to observe the effect of the breach in the change in market value of the harmed firm.
-However, this is not straightforward, since the value of the firm may have begun to change prior to the breach if expectations of the breach emerged in the days, weeks or months before.
+However, this is not straightforward, since the value of the firm may have begun to change prior to the breach if expectations of the breach emerged in the preceding days, weeks or months.
 In addition, spurious events may have affected the market value of the company contemporaneously with the information about the breach becoming known.
-Adjusting the change in market value of the firm for wider changes to a market index or utilities index may help.
+Further, adjusting the change in market value of the firm for wider changes to a market index or utilities index may help.

 To calculate damage, one would most likely need to revert to the second approach: estimating the change in value over time because of the breach.
 To simplify the discussion, we describe this approach in terms of the early termination of a long-run contract to deliver gas or electricity to the wholesale market.
 However, many of the same principles can be applied to delayed power station commissioning, expropriation or excessive pricing.

 The value of the contract at termination is the difference between the future market value of the electricity or gas that would have been delivered under the contract (the factual, if the contract was actually terminated) and the amounts payable under the contract (in the case of termination, the counterfactual).
 As discussed, the future market value of the commodity value could be estimated ex ante termination or ex post termination, depending on the legal framework.
 To the extent that termination caused a material change to other costs (e.g., additional procurement costs to replace the power or avoided fuel costs in not generating), these should be taken into account.